CATProtocol/cat-token-box/README.md

 ## How to Run the Project

+> ⚠️ **Warning:** Please only use Taproot address (starting with `bc1p`) for all CAT protocol transactions, including fee inputs, change outputs, and token owner address.
+Failing to do so may result in loss of funds.

 ### 1. Build the project

 Run this command under the project's root directory to build the whole project: